exercism/blog/posts/bootcamp.md

 I hope it'll help a ton of people, help us refine a product I've passionate about, and bring a little money into Exercism to keep us afloat.
 It feels like a win win win.

-I'll be talking lots more about it over the next few months, but in the mean time, I'd massively appreciate your support in spreading the word and generating some hype!
+I'll be talking lots more about it over the next few months, but in the meantime, I'd massively appreciate your support in spreading the word and generating some hype!

 Thanks for reading 🙂